sharronesofer/visual_dm/docs/code_quality_assessment.md

 - Event-driven and async patterns are used, which improves logical flow and clarity.

 **Weaknesses:**
-- Several scripts contain `TODO`, `FIXME`, and `HACK` comments, indicating incomplete features or technical debt.
+- Several scripts contain technical debt markers (e.g., `TODO`, `FIXME`, `HACK`, `XXX`), indicating incomplete features or areas needing refactor.
+These should be systematically tracked and resolved as part of ongoing maintenance, with priority given to core systems and UI/quest logic.
 - Some UI and quest-related scripts have inconsistent comment styles and lack summary documentation.
 - Occasional long methods and deeply nested logic (notably in UI panels and quest management) reduce readability.